 Snoring is incredibly common.
 With the statistics showing that 1 in 4 people snore, it’s likely that you’ll sleep in the same room or next door to a snorer at some point in your life.
 However, if your partner snores, this can have a negative effect on your health and even your relationship.
-So what can you do to help your partner have a silent night?
+So, what can you do to help your partner have a silent night?

 Start by having a conversation.
-Especially if this is a new relationship, it’s a good idea to get a sense of what the person is feeling.
-It may be that he or she simply isn’t aware that they snore, or if they are aware, they may not understand to what extent it’s affecting their sleep.
-Some snorers are fully aware that they snore but find it an embarrassing subject to talk about.
+Especially if this is a new relationship; it’s a good idea to get a sense of what the person is feeling.
+It may be that he or she simply isn’t aware that they snore or, if they are aware, they may not understand to what extent it’s affecting their sleep.
+Some snorers are fully aware that they snore, but find it an embarrassing subject to talk about.

 It’s also a good idea to look at the position your partner sleeps in.
 Sleeping on your side or stomach is a good way to prevent snoring, so ask your partner to ‘train’ themselves to not sleep on their back.
-There are various different ways of doing this, from sewing a tennis ball into the back of their pyjamas to propping up pillows behind them to stop them from rolling over.
+There are various different ways of doing this, from sewing a tennis ball into the back of their pyjamas, to propping up pillows behind them to stop them from rolling over.

-Sometimes snoring can be a sign of more serious problems.
+Sometimes, snoring can be a sign of more serious problems.
 Find out if you should visit your GP in this article.

 Find out whether your partner has ever tried any remedies for their snoring in the past.
 If not, there are several options you can try.
 Clearing your nasal passage helps you breathe better at night.
 Discover more products that can really help you stop snoring here.